vs4vijay/golang-microservice-template/README.md

 # golang-template

-A template for creating golang projects
+ A Template repo. for Microservice in GoLang